wp-plugins/tangofy/readme.txt

 ==  Description ==

-Tangofy does three things:
+Tangofy does 3 things:

 *   Replaces the menu icons in the administration area of WordPress 2.7 with better, *more helpful* icons.
 Either an included set—2 Fugue sets, 1 Silk, 2 Tango—or your own!
 *   Dispenses with Black & White icons.
 All link states have full colour.
 *   Hides the large 32×32 icons.
 (Or shows them, if you prefer.)

-And speaks six languages:

-*   English (default)
-*   Greek, by Demetris
-*   Polish, by x600.
-*   Portuguese (Brazilian), by Fernando Lopes ([fernandolopes.com.br](http://www.fernandolopes.com.br/))
-*   Spanish, by Federico Bond ([federicobond.com.ar](http://www.federicobond.com.ar/))
-*   Turkish, by Semih Aksu ([wpuzmani.com](http://www.wpuzmani.com/))

-The Tango sets use icons from 4 projects:  GIMP, GNOME, Pidgin and Tango.
+The Tango sets use icons from 4 different projects:  GIMP, GNOME, Pidgin and Tango.
 Silk uses Silk Icons.
 Fugue uses Fugue Icons.

 *   [ftp.gnome.org/pub/GNOME/desktop](http://ftp.gnome.org/pub/GNOME/desktop/)
 *   [gimp.org](http://gimp.org/)